Public Holidays in Iran 2026 – Islamic, National & Public Holidays

 Notes & Observations

-- Many Islamic holidays (Eid, Ashura, Arbaeen, etc.) depend on the lunar calendar and official moon sighting.
+- Many Islamic holidays depend on the lunar calendar and official moon sighting.

 Public Observance & Closures

-On public holidays, government offices, schools, banks, and many private institutions close nationwide.
-Around major dates such as Nowruz and Eid, extended closures are common.
+On public holidays, government offices, banks, schools, and many private institutions close nationwide.
+Extended shutdowns are common during Nowruz and major Islamic observances.

 Frequently Asked Questions (FAQs)

-Iran has over 20 recognized public holidays in 2025, combining national, religious, and Nowruz observances.
+Iran typically observes 20+ public holidays annually, combining national, religious, and seasonal observances.

-Do holidays like Eid or Ashura change dates year to year?
+Do Eid and Ashura dates change each year?

 Yes.
-Religious observances depend on the Islamic lunar calendar and moon sighting.
+These holidays follow the Islamic lunar calendar and are finalized after moon sighting.

-Nowruz is the Persian New Year, marking the spring equinox.
-It is observed for several consecutive days nationally.
+Nowruz is the Persian New Year marking the spring equinox and is celebrated nationwide for several consecutive days.

-Not always.
-Some holidays are confirmed only after official announcement by religious authorities or the government.
+No. Some religious holidays are confirmed only after official announcements.

 Conclusion